CraveFood/farmblocks/packages/modal/README.md

 - **showCloseButton** (_Boolean_) = `true`

   > Whether the close button should be visible or not.
+When visible, it will be rendered inside the `header` section whether there's a header or not.

 - **onRequestClose** (_Function_)